ItsAll-Lost/MINING_TYCOON/README.md

 --> Runs The Inventory And Mining Pit.
 Almost Every Facility And Function References This Script.
 Either by Accessing The Gathered Materials, Credits Or Draining/Producing Power.
 <img width="424" height="599" alt="Screenshot 2026-04-22 000506" src="https://github.com/user-attachments/assets/bdb2fb8e-8d74-47ab-bbf2-9595559c741b" />

+--> When The Player Enters The Mining Pit They Can Collect Materials Of Various Rarity And Use By Mouse Clicking Or Pressing E.
 <img width="710" height="944" alt="Screenshot 2026-04-22 000540" src="https://github.com/user-attachments/assets/752257ca-d0c9-4edd-81e0-923e7889243f" />